iotaledger/iota-sdk/documentation/cli/docs/02_wallet.md

 ### `./wallet help`

-Displays the account manager interface usage and exits.
+Displays the wallet interface usage and exits.

 #### Example